Non-commutative crepant resolutions of toric singularities with divisor class group of rank one: Examples

-Remark that $p=(2,0)$ holds.
-Therefore there are two kinds of toric NCCRs up to translations with the following quivers.
-Observe that by mutations of non-trivial upper sets in $H$, they are mutated to each other, which correspond to Iyama-Wemyss mutations.
+Therefore there are two kinds of toric NCCRs up to translations with the following quivers $Q(C_1)$ and $Q(C_2)$.
+Observe that by mutations of non-trivial upper sets in $H$, they are mutated to each other, which corresponds to Iyama--Wemyss mutations.

 \end{Ex}